JustinBoverhof/justinboverhof.com/_pages/front_page.md

 ---

 ## Undergraduate at the University of Michigan:
-I am in my 3rd year of undergrad studying robotics engineering.
+I am in my 3rd year of undergrad studying Robotics Engineering.

 ### Projects
 For info on my past and current projects check out: <a href="/projects/">My Projects Page</a>